Nimish2570/Number-extractor-from-google-maps/readme.md

-# Number extractor from google maps
+# Number extractor from google maps (login system removed)

 This project is a Python application that uses Tkinter for the GUI and Playwright for web automation to scrape phone numbers and names from Google Maps based on a user-defined search keyword.
 The results are saved into a CSV file for easy access and analysis.

+edit -
+earlier it was using a login and purchase system . now removed .

 ## Features